fivequarters/fusebit.io/src/_blog/_posts/google-search-console-github.md

 post_author_avatar: shehzad.png
 date: '2022-04-01'
 post_image: blog-google-search-img.png
-post_excerpt: In this post, I’ll walk you through a simple use case - integrate your publishing workflow directly to the Google Search Console with Github Actions and automatically submit an updated sitemap for indexing.
-As a result, without having to do anything, your new blog post or product page will be immediately searchable on Google.
+post_excerpt: Learn how to integrate your website publishing workflow to automatically submit new content to Google to be indexed and discovered by organic search visitors.
 post_slug: google-search-console-github
 tags: ['post','growth']
 post_date_in_url: false